 Below I have provided the most recent sets of regulation-based information that I have been able to find to date.
 If you would like to delve deeper, I would suggest calling and emailing the Health/Medical board of NY or consult a lawyer.
 Like I said it is very difficult to locate actual statutes, but I encourage all to do their own due diligence before practicing any laser aesthetic procedures on the public.
 Since I have been through this process numerous times I will tell you that you get more suggestions then hard answers and when you actually talk to the right person and ask for some actual statues or written laws to review, the trail usually goes cold and quite.
 It is my belief that it is this way because they are not looking to actively over-regulate or shut down hundreds of NY based laser aesthetic business that are currently self-governing in a responsible manor, but they will simply step-in with fines, penalties, and suspensions if a clinic is not practicing in a safe and responsible way (see above recommendations).

-**This is the recommendation of the states medical board, and it is referring to laser hair removal; which uses a different protocol, depth penetration, and lasing equipment.
-My opinion is that this “recommendation” could be voted on and enforced at anytime should they feel the need too, (most likely due to some sort of continuous strain of public incidents).
-Since there are already a large number of laser aesthetic based clinics currently practicing without “Direct Supervision” and there have been little to no incidents in that last 10 years as a result of not having “Direct Supervision” there is really no reason for the states health board to act in an official or aggressive manor.
-As of right now I would say that the large majority of current companies who practice tattoo removal in NYS are doing it in a very safe and responsible manor.
+**This is the recommendation of the state’s medical board, and it is referring to laser hair removal, which uses a different protocol, depth penetration, and lasing equipment.
+My opinion is that this “recommendation” could be voted on and enforced at any time should they feel the need too, (most likely due to some sort of continuous strain of public incidents).
+Since there are already a large number of lasers aesthetic-based clinics currently practicing without “Direct Supervision” and there have been little to no incidents in that last 10 years as a result of not having “Direct Supervision” there is really no reason for the state’s health board to act in an official or aggressive manor.
+As of right now I would say that the large majority of current companies who practice tattoo removal in NYS are doing it in a very safe and responsible manner.

 Section 6530 of the New York Education Law defines professional misconduct and includes: 24) Practicing beyond the scope of practice permitted by state law and performing professional responsibilities a licensee knows he/she is not competent to perform (25) Delegating professional responsibilities to a person when the licensee delegating such responsibilities knows or has reason to know that such person is not qualified, by training, experience or by licensure to perform.